History and Content of Tao-te ching

 This division in chapters is considered to be the result of the remarks of mysterious Ho-shang kung (Han dynasty).

-The second part of the book seems to be compiled by the Confucians because it insists on the method of governing while Taoists didn't show interest in this aspect.
+The second part of the book, which insists on the method of governing, seems to be compiled by the Confucians since Taoists didn't bother too much with this topic.